cloudedbats/cloudedbats_wurb_2020/README.md

 **Note: Again - work in progress - only a few parts have been implemented so far.**

+- Connect the ultrasonic microphone to the detector (can also be done after startup).
+- Connect USB memory stick(s) (optional, or can be done after startup).
-- Start the Raspberry Pi with an ultrasonic microphone attached.
+- Start the Raspberry Pi.
+It will start automatically when power is added.
-(It is also possible to attach the mic. after startup, or replace it without shutdown.)
 - Connect a computer or mobile phone to the WiFi network called "wifi4bats".
+Password: chiroptera.
 - Open a web browser and go to http://10.3.141.1:8000
+- Check "Geographic location" and "Settings".
 - Press "Start recording".
 - Record some bats.
 - Press "Stop recording".

-There are different ways to turn off the Raspberry Pi detector.
-(Just power off is not recommended since there is a small risk of corrupted SD card or USB memory sticks.):
+There are different ways to turn the Raspberry Pi detector off (power off only is not recommended since there is a small risk of corrupted SD card or USB memory sticks):

 - Go to "Settings - More" and press the "Shutdown" button.
 - Go to the WiFi administration page at http://10.3.141.1.
 Select "System" and press "Shutdown".